 2026 PGA Championship odds, picks: Scottie Scheffler, Rory McIlroy predictions by model that nailed 17 majors

-Picks for 2026 PGA Championship golfers and the PGA Championship favorites to win ahead of the year's second major at Aronimink Golf Club
+Picks for 2026 PGA Championship favorites to win ahead of the year's second major at Aronimink Golf Club

-The PGA Championship grants all past winners of the major lifetime exemption to future editions.
-Thus, the 2026 PGA Championship features over a dozen past champions, including Jason Dufner, Brooks Koepka and Martin Kaymer.
-These three would not have otherwise qualified for the second major of the year, which begins on Thursday at Aronimink Golf Club.
-All three are golf longshots, with Koepka having the shortest PGA Championship odds at +4000 as he seeks his fourth win at this major.
-S
+The 2026 PGA Championship begins Thursday morning as Aronimink Golf Club in Newtown Square, Pa., will host its second major ever.
+Scottie Scheffler dominated last year's PGA Championship, winning by five strokes at Quail Hollow.
+He'll look to become the fourth player in the stroke-play era to win back-to-back PGA Championships.
+History is on the line for others as well with Brooks Koepka looking to become the fourth player to ever win at least four PGA Championships, while Jordan Spieth is looking to complete the career Grand Slam.

-cottie Scheffler, the reigning champion, is the +480 favorite, while two-time winner, Rory McIlroy, is at +950.
-Other top golfers include Cameron Young (+1200), Jon Rahm (+1500) and Matt Fitzpatrick (+2200).
+Scheffler is the +480 favorite in the 2026 PGA Championship odds, with Koepka at +3500 and Spieth at +5500.
+Rory McIlroy is looking to become the first golfer since 1975 to to win the Masters and the PGA Championship in one year, and he's second on the PGA odds board at +950.
 Before locking in any 2026 PGA Championship picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 Bet on the 2026 PGA Championship at DraftKings Sportsbook, where new users get $100 instantly after a $5 bet: